sneuensc/mapache/README.md

 -t                                        Reset the timestamp that the output is not re-computed.
 -p                                        Print out the shell commands that will be executed.
 ```

+# Citing mapache
+We are preparing a manuscript describing mapache.
+In the meantime, if you use mapache for your study, please refer to mapache's repository on github (https://github.com/sneuensc/mapache) and cite the tools that you used within mapache.
+See the table below for a list of tools used at each step.